scaffold-dot/scaffold-dot/README.md

 **Deployment to a public testnet or AssetHub**

 6. Generate a deployment private key by running `yarn generate`, and follow the prompts. `yarn account` will print account details to the terminal.
 Fund your account with the [Polkadot faucet](https://faucet.polkadot.io/?parachain=1111) or send the deployment account somd funds from AssetHub.

+Scaffold-DOT will generate an encrypted private key.
+This is the most secure way to generate and store your private key.

 **What's next**: